Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Technology: Tools for AI system inventory management, risk assessment, documentation, monitoring, and audit trail management.

-- Training: AI literacy programs for the broader organization and specialized compliance training for the governance team.
+- Training: AI literacy programmes for the broader organisation and specialised compliance training for the governance team.

 - Testing: Costs associated with bias testing, robustness testing, red-teaming, and conformity assessments.